Background

 Fig 3

-To set the clock you can use the USNO LST web page: Compute Local Apparent Sidereal Time
+To set the clock you can use the USNO LST web page: Compute Local Apparent Sidereal Time or an app on your cell phone for LMST.

 PS.
-Since the clock comes with all three hands pointing to midnight, it makes is much easier to start up the clock at midnight LST or shortly thereafter.
+Since the clock comes with all three hands pointing to midnight, it makes it much easier to start up the clock at midnight LST or shortly thereafter.
 That way you do not need to rotate the time setting dial a million turns.